katehu/katehu.github.io/publications.md

 "A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/> PhD Diss.*University of Washington ResearchWorks Archive* (2014). <br/>
-<small> Chapter 4 & 5 include methods and results for improving prediction precision from survival models by levering auxiliary variables.<small>
+<small> Chapters 4, 5, 6 include methods and results for improving prediction precision from survival models by levering auxiliary variables.<small>

-**Current work**: I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.<br/>
+**Current work**: I am developing several methods to leverage auxiliary information to adjust for unmeasured confounding, using techniques in Bayesian statistics, econometrics, and proximal causal inference.
+I focus on recovering the causal estimand for continuous exposure, which is often the case for environmental exposure. <br/>

 ## Analysis methods for efficient study designs<a name="method"></a>

 **Jie Hu**, Norman E. Breslow, Chan Gary, Couper David<br/>